Hutchinson Farm (Elizabeth, Pennsylvania)

-The Hutchinson Farm is an historic, American farm that is located in Elizabeth Township, Allegheny County, Pennsylvania.
+The Hutchinson Farm is an historic farm that is located in Elizabeth Township, Allegheny County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places on February 19, 1986.

 History and architectural features

 This historic farmhouse was built in 1865 and was designed in a vernacular Victorian style.
 The farm is situated adjacent to the Van Kirk Farm, which is also listed on the National Register.

 The Hutchinson Farm was listed on the National Register of Historic Places on February 19, 1986.